Riemann surface: Analytic vs. algebraic

-where the coefficients g_{2} and g_{3} depend on τ, thus giving an elliptic curve E_{τ} in the sense of algebraic geometry.
-Reversing this is accomplished by the j-invariant j(E), which can be used to determine τ and hence a torus.
+where the coefficients $g_2$ and $g_3$ depend on $\tau$, thus giving an elliptic curve $E_\tau$ in the sense of algebraic geometry.
+Reversing this is accomplished by the $j$-invariant $j(E)$, which can be used to determine $\tau$ and hence a torus.

 Classification of Riemann surfaces

 The set of all Riemann surfaces can be divided into three subsets: hyperbolic, parabolic and elliptic Riemann surfaces.
 Geometrically, these correspond to surfaces with negative, vanishing or positive constant sectional curvature.
-That is, every connected Riemann surface X admits a unique complete 2-dimensional real Riemann metric with constant curvature equal to −1, 0 or 1 that belongs to the conformal class of Riemannian metrics determined by its structure as a Riemann surface.
+That is, every connected Riemann surface $X$ admits a unique complete 2-dimensional real Riemann metric with constant curvature equal to $-1$, $0$ or $1$ that belongs to the conformal class of Riemannian metrics determined by its structure as a Riemann surface.
 This can be seen as a consequence of the existence of isothermal coordinates.

 In complex analytic terms, the Poincaré–Koebe uniformization theorem (a generalization of the Riemann mapping theorem) states that every simply connected Riemann surface is conformally equivalent to one of the following: